mdamire/bankid-6/README.md

 ## Quick Start

 The following sample script can get you started quickly.
-There are more functionalities and customization options than what has shown here.
+There are more functionalities and customization options than what has been shown here.

 ```python